dmarius99/ImplementationDiscriminator/README.md

 The key map will be the implementation class name.
 All the implementations present in the map verify these assumptions:
  - the implementation is defined as a Spring bean
  - the implementation implements the interface defined as a typed parameter
- - the implementation has the @Discriminator annotation If several implementations have the annotation attribute "isResultAggregated" than the logical operator "OR" will be used between the boolean values.
+ - the implementation has the @Discriminated annotation If several implementations have the annotation attribute "isResultAggregated" than the logical operator "OR" will be used between the boolean values.